Equivariant Degenerations of Plane Curve Orbits: Degeneration I: Splitting off a line

-\begin{proof} This follows from \Cref{line} and \Cref{principle} provided we can show the equality of predegrees.
-To show the equality on predegrees, it suffices to consider the case $e=0$, where we want to see that the predegree of a general degree $d$ curve is $d$ times the predegree of a general degree $d$ curve with a point of multiplicity $d-1$ plus the predegree of the union of $d$ general lines.
-The result follows from plugging into the formulas in \cite[Examples 3.1, 4.2]{AF00} and \cite{AF93}. \end{proof}
+\item It remains to check the compatibility of predegrees.
+For this, (by further specializing $D$ to a union of $d$ general lines) it suffices to consider the case $e=0$, where now the task remaining is to check that the predegree of a general degree $d$ curve $C$ is $d$ times the predegree of $C_{d-1}$, a general degree $d$ curve with a point of multiplicity $d-1$ plus the predegree of the union of $d$ general lines.
+Finally, this last check is accomplished by plugging into the formulas in \cite[Examples 3.1, 4.2]{AF00} and \cite{AF93}. \end{enumerate} The proposition follows from \Cref{principle}. \end{proof}